What Are Unpaid Payroll Tax Penalties?

 - Federal unemployment taxes must be paid by you as the employer, based on the gross pay of all employees.
 These taxes are paid quarterly or annually and are reported on Form 940.

-Unnamed Corporation has employees.
-For one payday, the company withholds $5,000 in federal income tax and $2,000 in FICA tax from all the employee paychecks.
+As trust fund taxes, payroll taxes must be held separately from other business funds.
+Let's say that Unnamed Corporation has several employees and the company withholds $5,000 in federal income tax and $2,000 in FICA tax from all the employee paychecks for one payday.

 - The $5,000 in federal income tax must be paid to the IRS.

 - The $2,000 in FICA tax must be paid to the IRS for the Social Security Administration) along with an additional $2,000 the company owes as its share of FICA taxes.